Mount Isa

 Mount Isa (/ˈaɪzə/ EYE-zə) is a city in the Gulf Country region of Queensland, Australia.
 It came into existence because of the vast mineral deposits found in the area.
-Mount Isa Mines (MIM) is one of the most productive single mines in world history, based on combined production of lead, silver, copper and zinc.
+Mount Isa Mines (MIM) is one of the most productive mines in world history, based on combined production of lead, silver, copper and zinc.

+The copper mine is scheduled to close in October 2025 and the future of the town's copper smelting plant is in question.

+Before European contact, the Mount Isa region was part of an expansive trade network spanning the entire Lake Eyre Basin and beyond.
+In particular, it was a valued source of stone for stone tools such as hand axes.